Juan-Jones/earnonlinemoney/content/blog/how-to-start-an-online-business.md

 * Executive Summary: Provide a brief overview of your business, including your mission statement, products or services, and target market.
 * Market Analysis: Detail your market research findings, including your target audience, market size, and competitive landscape.
 * Marketing and Sales Strategy: Outline your plans for attracting and retaining customers.
-Include your [online business pricing strategy], sales channels, and promotional tactics.
+Include your online business pricing strategy, sales channels, and promotional tactics.
 * Financial Projections: Estimate your startup costs, revenue, and expenses for the first few years.
 This will help you determine how much capital you need and when you can expect to break even.

 ### 4. Set Up Your Online Store